rbouckaert/starbeast3/README.md

 4. To define the ploidy of each gene tree, open the `Gene Ploidy` tab.
 The ploidy is 2 by default.

 5. Set the site model of each gene tree in the `Site Model` tab.
+The bModelTest (for nucleotide) and OBAMA (for protein) site models are also available, if the respective packages are installed.

 ![Setting the gene tree site models](tutorial/Fig2.png)